INSPIRE: Intensity and spatial information-based deformable image registration: Contributions, Related Work, Preliminaries

-Stochastic quasi-random (or stratified) sampling methods can increase the efficiency in stochastic subsampling \cite{wang2012review} by generating subsets with high sparsity so that a large volume is sampled evenly, rather than in clusters of (redundant) points, which tends to happen with uniform sampling.
-One well performing approach is by an $n$-dimensional Kronecker sequence where the $i$-th sample $\vec{x}(i)=(x_1(i),\ldots x_n(i))$ is given by
+The efficiency of many intensity-based image registration methods can be dramatically increased by use of stochastic subsampling \cite{ofverstedt2019fast}.
+Quasi-random (or stratified) sampling shows to be a preferable choice in stochastic subsampling, compared to, \eg, uniform subsampling \cite{wang2012review}.
+One well performing approach is an $n$-dimensional Kronecker sequence, where the $i$-th sample $\vec{x}(i)=(x_1(i),\ldots x_n(i))$ is given by

-for suitable (irrational) choices of $a_1, \ldots, a_n$, where $x_{j}(0)$ denotes the starting point of the sequence.
-It has been observed \cite{roberts2020unreasonable} that generalized golden ratio numbers $a_1{=}\phi_n^{-1}, \ldots, a_n{=}\phi_n^{-n}$ are good choices.
+for suitable (irrational) choices of $a_1, \ldots, a_n$.
+It has been observed \cite{roberts2020unreasonable} that generalized golden ratio numbers $a_1{=}\phi_n^{-1}, \ldots, a_n{=}\phi_n^{-n}$ are suitable choices.
 They are given by the following nested radical recurrence